Decent-Partners/Decent-overview/README.md

 - There are many things that 'the market' cannot price.
 - A new generation of blockchains with native treasuries and governance enable the sustainable funding of global public goods.
 - The most valuable NFTs will not be bought or sold - they will be earned and assigned.
-- NFTs can become the asset backing underpinning community led token economies.
+- NFTs can be pooled to create asset backed community token economies.
 - Collectively created community rights will enable story worlds that will dwarf the 21st century's most valuable IP.

 Here is a **1 minute primer**: